-LinkWater's Procurement Management Policy specifies that items of capital expenditure with a contract value in excess of \$ 250,000 are considered to be significant capital works, and therefore procurement involves inviting a public request for tender, a process which usually takes 60 days.
-There is no information on the tender process used to select Waterstop Solutions Pty Ltd.
+LinkWater's Procurement Management Policy specifies that items of capital expenditure with a contract value in excess of \$250,000 are considered to be significant capital works, and therefore procurement involves inviting a public request for tender, a process which usually takes 60 days.
+This process was followed for the project.